 For questions regarding study and admissions please contact us:

 This course is currently suspending applications.
 The next cohort will be September 2021.

 English is a global language used daily in business, education and the media by many people for whom it is a second rather than a ‘native’ language.
-This course, based in the Faculty of Education and Humanities, has been designed to provide you with the knowledge and skills to be an effective teacher of the language.
+This course has been designed to provide you with the knowledge and skills to be an effective teacher of the language.
 Applying the insights of linguistic research into how English is learned and used in a wide variety of situations, the programme with its practical focus will help you become a resourceful, reflective and confident professional in the field of English language teaching.

 This course forms a pathway within the MA Education.
 To be awarded the qualification MA Education (English Language Teaching) you will need to successfully complete four 30 credit modules plus a 60 credit dissertation.
 You should take at least three of the modules described below, namely EDUM133, EDUM134, EDUM135 and EDUM136.
 Each of these modules is also open to you if you have a particular interest in the subject but do not want to follow the complete pathway.

 Module code: EDUM077Status: DesignateThe purpose of this module is to prepare students to undertake dissertation research.
 It introduces key methodological concepts alongside methods of data collection and analysis.
 It enables discussion regarding: data collection techniques different models of education research formulating a research focus and exploring methodological concepts.

 Module code: EDUM079Status: DesignateThis module provides an opportunity for students to engage in completing an original research project under the guidance of a supervisor.
 When the student is studying on a named pathway or programme this research thesis will be aligned to that field of study.

 Research Thesis (60 Credits)